 The object of the ARMOURERS’ ASSOCIATION is to foster the standard of comradeship and esprit-de-corps which has always been associated with the Armourers, Gun Fitters and Weapons Artificers of the Royal Army Ordnance Corps (RAOC), Royal Electrical and Mechanical Engineers (REME), Royal Marines (RM) and Ghurkha Regiments.

 a.
 Full Membership: Is open to all Armourers, Gun Fitters and Weapons Artificers who are serving, or have served in RAOC, REME, RM and Ghurkha Regiments.

 b.
 Associate Membership: Is open to all bona-fide Armourers or Gun Fitters of other Services and Defence Forces including those of Commonwealth Countries.
 The committee will consider all doubtful cases and rule accordingly.
 This ruling shall be final.
-The committee shall have the right to disqualify any member who in their opinion is considered unworthy of retaining membership of the Association.

 c.
 Guests of Honour at Association reunions will be accepted as Honorary Members, if they so desire.

 d.
 Honorary and Associate Members do not have voting rights within the Association, but their views will be taken into consideration during the voting process.